inexorabletash/model2/article1.md

 This is an empty HTML document that provides a blank slate for the script to write upon.
-The script itself can be broken down into two pieces – a function, which is a set of instructions, and some glue which says "when the browser is done loading the page, run my function."
-This function, called "myprogram", also has two parts.
+The script itself can be broken down into two pieces – a function, which is a set of instructions, and some glue which says _"when the browser is done loading the page, run my function."_ This function, called `myprogram`, also has two parts.
 The first finds the blank slate, and the second adds something to it.
 This program provides a very basic Traveller utility – every time you load the page, it will compute a new 1D roll result.